-For purposes of this policy, the definition of public social media networks or Social Networking Sites (SNS) are defined to include: websites, Web logs (blogs), wikis, social networks, online forums, virtual worlds, and any other social media generally available to the District\school\district\community which do not fall within the District's electronic technology network (e.g., Facebook, MySpace, Instagram, Twitter, LinkedIn, Flickr, Snape\Chat,\blog\59]s\sites, etc.).
-The definition of District\approved, password-protected social media tools are those that fall within the District's electronic technology network or which the District has approved for educational use.
-Within these internal forums, the District has greater authority and ability to protect minors from inappropriate content and can limit public access-within these internal forums.
+For purposes of this policy, the definition of public social media networks or Social Networking Sites (SNS) are defined to include: websites,blogs, wikis, social networks, online forums, virtual worlds, and any other social media generally available to the District community which do not fall within the District's electronic technology network (e.g., Facebook, MySpace, Instagram, Twitter, LinkedIn, Flickr, Snapchat,, etc.).
+The definition of District-approved, password-protected social media tools are those that fall within the District's electronic technology network or which the District has approved for educational use.
+Within these internal forums, the District has greater authority and ability to protect minors from inappropriate content and can limit public access.

 The use of social media (whether public or internal) can generally be defined as Official District Use, Professional/Instructional Use, and Personal Use.
 The definitions, uses, and responsibilities will be further defined and differentiated in the Administrative Regulation.
 The School District takes no position on an employee's decision to participate in the use of social media or SNS for personal use on personal time.
 However, personal use of these media during District time or on District-owned equipment is allowed on a limited basis.
 In addition, Employees are encouraged to maintain the highest levels of professionalism.
 They have are responsible ility for addressing inappropriate behavior or activity on these networks, including requirements for mandated reporting, and compliance with all applicable District policies and regulations.
-[60]